 General maintenance of premises includes routine cleaning of commonly touched areas such as the waiting area, barber chairs, handwashing station, hair washing station, bathroom, etc. Operator must clean and disinfect all floors, walls, ceilings and other fixtures on a routine basis to ensure sanitary operation of the hair salon or barber shop.

-For more information, please contact the Environmental Health Hotline at 519-258-2146 ext.
+For more information, please contact the Environmental Health Department at 519-258-2146 ext.
 4475 to speak with a Public Health Inspector.